Here you can find the ever-expanding list of frequently asked questions about Lucky 13 Toys.

 Lucky 13's hands have built-in supports that you should remove with your filament cutters before assembling.

-Mini 13 and Easy 13 include a variant with parts joined by "runners" so that a set of parts prints as one connected body.
+These models include a variant with parts joined by "runners" so that a set of parts prints as one connected body.
 This is intended to improve bed adhesion by getting rid of tiny "islands" in the first layer.

 This mainly happens when using Cura and is related to the hands being made up of separate overlapping bodies.
 Try setting slicing tolerance to "inclusive" in the experimental settings section.